-Dr. Jordan Gray attended the University of Colorado, Boulder where he received a Bachelors of Arts in Kinesiology and Applied Physiology.
+Dr Jordan Gray DC is a Certified Chiropractic Sports Physician®.
+He's a graduate of the University of Colorado, Boulder where he received a Bachelors of Arts in Kinesiology and Applied Physiology.
 Soon after, he was certified through the American College of Sports Medicine (ACSM) as a Health and Fitness instructor and through the National Academy of Sports Medicine (NASM) as a Personal Trainer.
 He then went to work for the City of Boulder, Parks and Recreation which being one of the go-to facilities in the area, gave him the opportunity to train professional athletes, post-rehab clients, and people ranging in age from teenagers up to 90s.

 He also performed fitness assessments for City of Boulder employees, the Fire Department, and the general public through the City’s wellness program.
 Dr. Gray’s training style emphasized Functional Movement Patterns which he continues to use in his own workouts and exercise recommendations.